Asynchronous parallel SSH library

 Run SSH commands over many - hundreds/hundreds of thousands - number of servers asynchronously and with minimal system load on the client host.

-Native code based client with extremely high performance - based on libssh2 C library.
+Native code based clients with extremely high performance, making use of C libraries.

 pip install parallel-ssh